ReST-MCTS

 is the local path to the value model.
 Considering the different dependency versions of transformers

-, Mistral-7B is adopted as the backbone of the value model when the policy model is Llama3-8B-Instruct or MetaMATH: Mistral-7B.
-When the policy model is SciGLM, we use ChatGLM3-6B as the backbone of the value model.
+, Mistral-7B is adopted as the backbone of the value model when the policy model is [Llama3-8B-Instruct] or [Mistral-7B: MetaMATH].
+When the policy model is [SciGLM-6B], we use [ChatGLM3-6B] as the backbone of the value model.

 Aiming to gather value train data for science, we integrate questions of a lean science dataset $D_{sci}$ within [SciInstruct] to construct $D_{V_0}$.
 This dataset consists of 11,554 questions, where each question is paired with a correct step-by-step solution.
-(See Section 4.1 of the paper for more details.)
+(See Fine-grained dataset for science and math. in Section 4.1 of [the paper] for more details.)

 You can download [$D_{V_0}$] and put them in PRM/data